-Using Texas residency requirements as an example, if you’re a student who comes into Texas for the purposes of studying at a college or university, you’re considered a temporary resident unless you have lived in the state for 12 or more consecutive months prior to your college enrollment.
+Using Texas residency requirements as an example, if you’re a student who comes to Texas for studying at a college or university, you’re considered a temporary resident unless you have lived in the state for 12 or more consecutive months prior to your college enrollment.

 Do I need to cancel my policy if I’m a snowbird?

 There are plenty of drivers who live in cold-climate states but flock to warmer states during the winter months.
-These drivers are typically called “snow birds.”
-Whether or not such drivers need to get a new insurance policy will be determined by their residency status and whether or not their provider is licensed in both states.
+These drivers are typically called “snowbirds.”
+Whether such drivers need to get a new insurance policy will be determined by their residency status and whether their provider is licensed in both states.

 If that state has a limit of 90 days or less, you may be required to get a temporary insurance policy to cover any amount of time when that limit is exceeded.
 In all likelihood, however, it’s probably not going to be an issue for most drivers.

 Changing Your Insurance to Your New State

 You may have two options depending on who you are using for auto insurance.
 If your insurance company offers coverage all around the country, then you may be able to simply call them and ask them to give you a quote for the state you are moving to.

 This variance is based on a number of factors.
 A new quote will include the risks or lack of risks that you will face in the area that you move to.
-Things like how many insurance claims there are in an area, how many accidents occurred the average cost of an accident and so on will be part of the determining factors.
+Things like how many insurance claims there are in an area, how many accidents occurred, the average cost of an accident, and so on will be part of the determining factors.

 Finding the Best Auto Insurance for You

-When you use our quote tool to find insurance you are paving the way towards saving money.
+When you use our quote tool to find insurance, you are paving the way toward saving money.
 Quote tools allow you to see what insurance competitors are charging for the same coverage, allowing you to make an educated choice about your auto insurance.